What Happens After a Miscarriage in Surrogacy

 This is particularly true in an identified surrogacy, where the surrogate mother may be a family member or friend of the intended parents but may feel uncomfortable sharing her thoughts of feelings if she’s having a rough day.
 A third-party surrogacy professional or counselor is a great resource to ensure the emotional part of the surrogacy process is being handled as delicately as the rest of the process.

+To connect with other intended parents trying to make this decision, check in with our Instagram community.
 If you have any questions about either option, please contact American Surrogacy today.